MixMashNet: An R Package for Single and Multilayer Networks: Background

 \section{Background}

 This section reviews the theoretical background underlying \pkg{MixMashNet}.
-We first introduce single and multilayer networks (Section~\ref{sec:singlemulti}) and Mixed Graphical Models (Section~\ref{sec:MGM}).
+We first introduce single and multilayer networks (Section~\ref{sec:singlemulti}) and MGMs (Section~\ref{sec:MGM}).
 We then describe intra and interlayer analyses (Sections~\ref{sec:intra} and \ref{sec:inter}), and conclude with the bootstrap framework used to assess the stability of the estimated quantities (Section~\ref{sec:boot}).